Clever/mongo-op-throttler/README.md

 Applies a list of mongo operations at a limited speed.

 ## Usage
-mongo-op-throttler takes a oplog and runs the operations in the oplog against a Mongo at a fixed rate
+mongo-op-throttler takes a oplog and runs the operations in the oplog against a Mongo at a fixed rate.
+It applies the operations in an idempotent way which means that inserts are converted to upserts, and the like.
+We do this so that even if we fail half-way through applying oplog operations we don't have to know where we failed and can simply re-run the job with the same input.

+It has only been tested against the Mongo 2.4 version of oplogs, but in theory should work with other versions.
 ```
 go run main.go --mongoURL localhost --path oplog.bson
 ```